dhuppenkothen/data-visualization-tutorial/_episodes/01-introduction.md

 In general, all visualizations possess what's called a *visual hierarchy*.
 That means that things that are important should jump to your eyes first, and things that might be less important are shown later.
 Take a look at the OpenStreetMap map for the United States.
+To do so, go to [Open Street Maps][openmaps] and zoom out until the entire continent becomes visible.
+Depending on where you are in the world, move around that map until your map is centred on the United States (or you could use the continent you're on!), then zoom in until you see most of the country and some of its surrounding countries or oceans.

-You should be seeing the entire continent in white, surrounded by the blue of the ocean, with borders in purple, the country names in purple, and the largest cities marked in black.
+You should be seeing the North American continent (or your own) in white, surrounded by the blue of the ocean, with borders in purple, the country names in purple, and the largest cities marked in black.
 There is a lot of information to unpack here!
+Where to look first?
+You might find that your eye is guided naturally to certain points: the contrast between land and water, the thick purple borders between countries, the black text of the city names.
+That is exactly what the mapmakers intended!

+The most important point you should keep in mind when reading on is this:

+>
+> Data Visualization is about managing the viewer's attention.
+>
+{: .callout}

+In this respect, visualization is a little bit like being a magician, but in reverse.
+Magic tricks are also very much about managing the audience's attention: most tricks involve some kind of distraction that the adience's focus is directed to, while the magician may do the actual trick undetected.
+In data visualization, we are doing the reverse: we are trying to direct the viewer's attention *towards* the most important pieces of information, rather than away from them.

-At this level, the user probably doesn't care about the smaller cities, so they're not shown at all.
+On our map, at this large-scale view of the entire continent, the user probably doesn't care about the smaller cities, so they're not shown at all.
 The map makers have also used colour judiciously: in general, we associate blue with water, so they've coloured the oceans blue.
 You could colour them any colour you want, but I suspect it would be very confusing if you coloured the oceans red, and a viewer might no longer understand how to interpret the information.

-So here, then, is an important point:
+So here, then, is another important point to keep in mind:

 >
 > A visualization should always strive to make it easier for the widest possible